nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * 3a2.
 QuickCache displays all available commands.

+    Use case resumes at step 3.

+* 3b.
+User quits QuickCache while trying out quiz feature.

+    * 3b1.
+When opening QuickCache again, quiz resumes from where the User left off.

-    Use case resumes at step 3
+    Use case resumes at step 3.

+* *a.
+User dislikes the GUI.

+    * *a1.
+User quits and deletes QuickCache.

+    Use case ends.

 **Use case: Delete a flashcard**